brianf203/asl-video-to-text/README.md

 print(path)
 "
 ```
-Note the printed path - you'll need it in the next step.
+Note the printed path, it's needed in the next step.

 ## 6. Configure and run